elastic/rally/docs/adding_tracks.rst

 Example track
 -------------

 Let's create an example track step by step.
+We will call this track "tutorial".
+The track consists of two components: the data set and the actual track which describes what Rally should do with the data set.

 First of all, we need some data.
 There are a lot of public data sets available which are interesting for new benchmarks and we also have a
 `backlog of benchmarks to add <https://github.com/elastic/rally-tracks/issues>`_.

 `Geonames <http://www.geonames.org/>`_ provides geo data under a `creative commons license <http://creativecommons.org/licenses/by/3.0/>`_.
 We will download `allCountries.zip <http://download.geonames.org/export/dump/allCountries.zip>`_ (around 300MB), extract it and inspect ``allCountries.txt``.